LDAP authentication for database cluster access

 Creating a new cluster to use LDAP

-Before using the REST API, make sure you have valid key and the appropriate role is assigned to perform cluster CRUD operations.
+Before using the REST API, make sure you have a valid key and the appropriate role is assigned to perform cluster CRUD operations.

 For a new cluster, use curl to configure the LDAP server during cluster creation.
 Update the ${URL}, KEY, URL, project_id, and other parameters in the request: